RyanKaleliGabriel/infra-blueprints/virtual_machines/Create.md

  2. Confirm the basic details and add more if you wish to.
 Jump to the OS information tab to the OS information.
 Go to the CPU tab and validate the cpus you allocated.
 Head to the memory tab and validate.
 Fast and forward to the Boot options tab and check the 'Start virtual machine on host boot up' option.
 Click apply on you bottom right.
 Move to the VirtIO Disk 1 and validate.
 Do this for all tabs upto the NIC tab.

  3. In the NIC tab, we will make some changes, if you're using a computer and your host is connected to wireless network (WIFI), you can get the mac address shown registered in your company's network then  move to the next tab which we will work on, the Display Spice.
 If you server/computer/host is connected via ethernet or wired connection (direct connection) you must use a bridge to connect to the LAN network.
-A network bridge connects the vm to the hosts network.
+A network bridge connects the vm to the host's network.
 Network bridging is a method used to connect two or more separate network interfaces at the data link layer (Layer 2 of the OSI model), making them act as if they are part of the same physical network.
 It's commonly used in virtualization to give virtual machines (VMs) direct access to the host’s network.

  4. To create a network bridge in ubuntu navigate to